Suite of governance documents for NSWRM

 - The Handbook of Practice and Procedure in Australia is our guide.
 This includes our AYM Policies.

-- The rules of our incorporated association are contained in the NSWRM Constitution.
+- The rules of our incorporated association are contained in the NSWRM Constitution: FINAL_ Constitution The Religious Society of Friends Quakers New South Wales Regional Meeting Inc.pdf

-- We are required to follow the good governance guidelines of the ACNC available here.
+- We are required to follow the good governance guidelines of the Australian Charities and Not for profit Commission (ACNC) available here.

-- All members, attenders, employees and volunteers must abide by the NSW RM Code of Conduct.
+- All members, attenders, employees and volunteers must abide by the Code of conduct_Final.pdf.

 B. Managing our risks